 Advocates for health equity also focus on promoting health literacy, or the ability to take in and understand health information.
 Having high health literacy makes it easier to think critically and make better decisions about your healthcare.
 Some organizations have found that making health information simpler to read increases patient knowledge and helps them make more informed choices.

 Hey Jane supports those seeking options for their pregnancy and aims to make patients feel informed about their choices.
 We offer loads of resources to pregnant people seeking options for their pregnancy and provide accurate information about abortion and its process.

-By offering telehealth abortion services, we eliminate the need to find an in-person clinic which can be difficult, especially as the number of abortion clinics declines.
+By offering telehealth abortion services and abortion pills online, we eliminate the need to find an in-person clinic which can be difficult, especially as the number of abortion clinics declines.
 We’ve also partnered with UCSF to understand the experiences of medication abortion patients so that we can improve outcomes of telehealth medication abortion services.
-We offer financial support to those who participate in this study and financial assistance to those who can’t afford the listed price of our abortion services.
+Our abortion fund partners can offer financial assistance to those who can’t afford the listed price of our abortion services.

 Hey Jane is a telehealth abortion provider that connects pregnant people seeking medication abortions to FDA-approved medications.
 After confirming that you’re eligible for our services here, you’ll speak with one of our licensed abortion providers.
 After that virtual visit, we’ll ship your abortion medications to your door.
-They’ll arrive in 1-3 days and in an unmarked box to protect your privacy.
+They’ll arrive in 1-5 business days (depending on your shipping method) and in an unmarked box to protect your privacy.
 We’ve organized some resources and a page of frequently asked questions if you’d like more information on managing your pregnancy.